Concepts of signed graph coloring: Signed graph coloring via signed homomorphisms

-Since, in the context of homomorphisms, the signature of the image graph is of no concern, the binary relation of the existence of a homomorphism on signed graphs is associative.
+Since, in the context of homomorphisms, the signature of the image graph is of no concern, the binary relation of the existence of a homomorphism on signed graphs is transitiv.